 In Bloom tells the story of two 14-year-old girls, Natia (Mariam Bokeria) and Eka (Lika Babluani), who are friends growing up in Tbilisi just after Georgia gained independence following the collapse of the USSR in late-1991.
 Natia is vivacious, attractive and flirty and already attracting the attention of the local boys, notably Lado (Data Zakareishvili), for whom she has strong feelings, and Kote (Zurab Gogaladze), an older boy to whom Natia is not attracted.
 Natia fully expects to be married off before her next birthday and to soon be pregnant thereafter.

-Eka, on the other hand, is more reserved, more career-minded, and wanting to break the mould of early marriage and motherhood.
+Eka, on the other hand, is more reserved, more career-minded, and wants to break the mould of early marriage and motherhood.
 As a result, she resists the attentions of the local boys who turn their crude attempts at courtship into bullying.
 Remember, this is Georgia in East Europe in 1992 just after the formation of the first democratically elected government in 1990 and, as yet, equality between men and women was still a long way off.
 Women were regarded as second-class citizens: emancipation was still a pipe dream.
-Society was patriarchical.
+Society was patriarchal.

 The essence of the story is that while Lado is away visiting his uncle in Moscow, Kote abducts Natia and forces her into a loveless marriage despite her protestations and greater affection for Lado.
 She follows the social rules however and the wedding takes place followed by singing, dancing and drinking.
 Eka attends the wedding celebrations but is saddened by the plight of her friend.
 When Lado returns from Moscow, the stage is set for a show-down and I’ll not spoil your viewing of the final act in the film.